-Most of the Institutions/ Organisations in India are conducting examinations under "Multiple Choice" Tests for admissions or jobs in their Institutions or Organizations.
-The book, "Objective Statistics" is a comprehensive book in statistics based on Multiple Choice Questions (MCQs) and is intended for the students preparing for the competitive examinations conducted by Indian Statistical Service (I.S.S.); Staff Selection Commission (S.S.C.); Junior Statistical Officers (JSO); IIT Joint Admission Test for Masters (JAM); CSIR (NET; JRF) for subject Mathematical Sciences and many other Competitive Examinations.
-This book is a modest, though determined bid to meet the requirements of the students of Mathematical Statistics at Undergraduate (Pass and Honors) and Postgraduate level and those preparing for the competitive examinations mentioned above.
-The book contains 11 chapters, Exercise Sets and Multiple Choice Questions.
+Most of the Institutions / Organisations in India are conducting examinations under "Multiple Choice" Tests for admissions or jobs in their Institutions or Organisations.
+The book Objective Statistics is a comprehensive book in statistics based on Multiple Choice Questions (MCQs) and is intended for the students preparing for the competitive examinations conducted by Indian Statistical Service (I.S.S.); Staff Selection Commission (S.S.C.); Junior Statistical Officers (JSO); IIT Joint Admission Test for Masters (JAM); CSIR (NET; JRF) for subject Mathematical Sciences and many other Competitive Examinations.
+This book is a modest, though determined bid to meet the requirements of the students of Mathematical Statistics at Undergraduate (Pass and Honours) and Postgraduate level and those preparing for the competitive examinations mentioned above.
+The book contains 13 Chapters, 34 Exercise Sets and 1,607 Multiple Choice Questions.
 A special feature of the book is that at the end of each Exercise Set the 'Answer Sheet' as well as the 'Solutions' to each question in the Exercise Set have been given.